walterhiggins/ScriptCraft/README.md

    then [Start Here][cda].
  * Watch some [demos][ytpl] of what you can do with ScriptCraft.

+This is a simple mod in a file called greet.js in the scriptcraft/plugins directory...

+    exports.greet = function( player ) {
+        player.sendMessage('Hello ' + player.name );
+    };

+At the in-game prompt, type...

+    /js greet(self)

+... to see the greeting.
+Anything you can do using CraftBukkit's API in Java, you can do using ScriptCraft in Javascript.

 # Description

 ScriptCraft is a plugin for Minecraft Servers which lets operators,